-When S3 or Swift clients make delete requests, StorageGRID begins by adding a number of objects to the delete queue.
+When S3 or Swift clients make delete requests, StorageGRID begins by adding objects to the delete queue.
 It then switches to performing synchronous deletion.
 Making sure that the background deletion queue has objects to process allows StorageGRID to process deletes more efficiently, especially for low concurrency clients, while helping to prevent client delete backlogs.